webplatform/docs/guides/Styling_lists_and_links/index.md

 ==== Unordered lists ====

-The default style for lists left-indents them some relative to surrounding paragraphs:
+The default style for lists left-indents them, relative to surrounding paragraphs:

 [[Image:list-ind.gif|Screenshot of default list styles with a larger left indent than paragraphs.]]